mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 ### Column Definitions

-Column definitions are required to turn a plain Wunderbaum tree into a tree-grid.
+Column definitions are required to turn a plain Wunderbaum tree into a treegrid.

 ?> See `Grid` for details.